agsb/f2u/docs/References.md

 ```
 ## Why branch and link ?

-This really saves stack depth and reduce overall instruction code size by simplifly some primitives,.
+This really saves stack depth and reduce overall instruction code size by simplifly some primitives.

+A good essay, by David Frech, at <https://muforth.nimblemachines.com/call-versus-branch-and-link/>, asserts "There is a jump involved, so perhaps a pipeline refill occurs.", but always will have a jump.
-## the dicionary
+## the dictionary

+I like use the terms leaf for primitives words and twig for compound words, as in <https://muforth.nimblemachines.com/threaded-code/>.

     ;------------- independent